 - 1. Students may only wear High Point Academy outerwear in the building. - 2.
 Students may also wear long sleeve solid white, red, or navy shirts under their short sleeve polos. - 3.
-Girls may wear solid white, red, or navy leggings under their skorts or jumpers. - 4.
 Students may wear any outerwear to and from school but must take it off by the beginning of their first class of the day.